 How Does My Company Create A 1099-MISC Form?

 Luckily, this is relatively easy.
 There are several websites that create the forms for you.
 You'll only need to fill out a few parts of the form, such as the contractor's name and social security number.
 You should have this information from when you began to contract with them.
 With form generation, you can then email the forms to your contractors if they work remotely.
 You can also print them out and distribute them in person.

 What Do Independent Contractors Do If They Don't Receive A 1099-MISC Form?

 Receiving a 1099-MISC form is not necessary in order to pay your taxes.
 You need to pay your taxes quarterly in order to avoid a fine.
 This is done as estimated federal taxes, at a rate that depends on your total earnings.
 As an independent contractor or self-employed individual, you should be keeping records of the money you earn.

 You should also be setting aside money for tax purposes so that you can pay the taxes yourself.
 If you do not receive a 1099-MISC, you can still generate one for yourself.
 This can be used to help you prove your income or for you to keep records.
 It's also a good thing to have if you work with an accountant, or if you're the head of a small company and self-employed.

 Final Thoughts On The 1099 Pay Stub

 While a 1099 pay stub is not required, it is still a good way to help you keep track of where your money is going.
 Most accountants would recommend that you use them either for your independent contractors or for yourself.

-Create your pay stub today and see how easy it is to get started!
+Create your payslip today with our paystub maker and see how easy it is to get started!